-Recommendations
+Recommendations:

-The state budget passed in 2009 charged the Department of Social Services (the Department) with amending the definition of "medically necessary" services utilized in the administration of Medicaid to reflect savings in the current biennial budget by reducing inefficiencies in the administration of the program, while not reducing the quality of care provided to Medicaid beneficiaries.
+The state budget that was passed in 2009 charged the Department of Social Services (the Department) with amending the definition of "medically necessary" services utilized in the administration of Medicaid to reflect savings in the current biennial budget by reducing inefficiencies in the administration of the program, while not reducing the quality of care provided to Medicaid beneficiaries.
 The statute also established a Medical Inefficiency Committee (the Committee) to advise the Department on the amended definition and implementation, and to provide feedback to the Department and the General Assembly on the impact of the amended definition.
 The Department attended all of the meetings of the Medical Inefficiency Committee and was an integral part of the process of developing the Committee's first report.

-The Medical Inefficiency Committee began its work by reviewing the state's current definitions of Medical Necessity and Medical Appropriateness, and the unified definition proposed by the Department, which integrates Medical Necessity and Medical Appropriateness into one definition.
-This is the same definition that the Department currently uses for the State Administered General Assistance Program (SAGA), which was changed when the Department used the launch of the SAGA managed care program as an opportunity to remove the requirement that SAGA be defined the same way as Medicaid, and eliminated, or restricted access to, some forms of health care for SAGA recipients which continued to be provided Medicaid recipients.
+The Medical Inefficiency Committee began its work by reviewing the state's current definitions of medical necessity and medical appropriateness, and the unified definition proposed by the Department, which integrates medical necessity and medical appropriateness into one definition.
+This is the same definition that the Department currently uses for the State Administered General Assistance Program (SAGA), which was changed when the Department used the launch of the State Administered General Assistance (SAGA) managed care program as an opportunity to remove the requirement that SAGA be defined the same way as Medicaid, and eliminated, or restricted access to, some forms of health care for SAGA recipients which continued to be provided Medicaid recipients.
 The above-mentioned definitions are as follows: